 After withdrawal 24005 was moved to Derby Works and reportedly broken up there by December 1969.
 However in reviewing the available photographic evidence it appears the identities of 5005 & 5025 were swapped whilst both were at Derby Works.
 Thus the locomotive broken up at the end of 1969 is that of 5025.

 Noted Derby Works June 1960.

-The condition reports assume that throughout the life of D5005 the bodysides had four upper/four lower ventilators on BIS side, five upper/four lower ventilators on non-BIS side, a split radiator screen on the non-BIS side and a standard screen on the BIS side and SR headboard/disc brackets on both cabs until withdrawal.
+The condition reports assume that throughout the life of D5005 the bodysides had four upper/four lower ventilators on BIS side, five upper/four lower ventilators on non-BIS side, a split radiator screen on the non-BIS side and a standard screen on the BIS side and headcode disc brackets fitted (for use with SR six disc headcodes) on both cabs until withdrawal.

 1958 - 1959